Quebec Royal Canadian Mounted Police: Project Cléopâtre

-In June 2006, more than 350 police officers took part in a large-scale operation aimed at dismantling a criminal organization specializing in the trafficking and exportation of marijuana and ecstasy to the United States, as well as money laundering.
-A total of 42 searches were conducted in the Estrie and Montreal regions, leading to the arrest of 36 subjects, including the alleged leader of this ring, a resident of Kanesetake.
+In June 2006, more than 350 police officers took part in a large-scale operation to dismantle a criminal organization specializing in the trafficking and exportation of marijuana and ecstasy to the United States, as well as money laundering.
+A total of 42 searches were conducted in the Estrie and Montreal regions, leading to the arrest of 36 people, including the alleged leader of the ring, a resident of Kanesetake.

-This major investigation, dubbed "Project CLÉOPÂTRE", was carried out by members of the Aboriginal Combined Forces Special Enforcement Unit (A-CFSEU).
-The members of this network were charged with criminal organization offence, drug trafficking, conspiracy to traffic in drugs, money laundering, and possession of prohibited weapons.
-A total of 125 charges were laid against 36 suspects.
+The "Project CLÉOPÂTRE" investigation was carried out by the Aboriginal Combined Forces Special Enforcement Unit (A-CFSEU).
+125 charges were laid against the arrested and included criminal organization offences, drug trafficking, conspiracy to traffic in drugs, money laundering, and possession of prohibited weapons.

-As a result of this major international police operation, the A-CFSEU was awarded on October 16, 2006, the prestigious Motorola Webber Seavey Award for Quality in Law Enforcement at the IACP Annual Conference in Boston.
+As a result of the international police operation, the A-CFSEU was awarded on October 16, 2006, the prestigious Motorola Webber Seavey Award for Quality in Law Enforcement at the IACP Annual Conference in Boston.
 The award recognizes innovative policing programs that can serve as models for law enforcement agencies worldwide.

 The Norbourg case

 On June 18, 2008, Montréal RCMP confirmed the conclusion of its investigation into criminal wrongdoings that affected approximately 9,200 shareholders of mutual funds managed by Norbourg.
 This criminal investigation showed that six persons allegedly participated in or facilitated the commission of fraud offences for a total of approximately 95 million dollars.
 This investigation conducted by the Integrated Market Enforcement Team (IMET) led to the arrest of six persons with close ties to Norbourg, including Norbourg CEO Vincent Lacroix.

 The six suspects were charged with conspiracy to commit fraud, conspiracy to commit forgery, forgery, fraud and money laundering.
 The crimes for which the suspects were charged were allegedly committed between September 20, 2002, and August 25, 2005.
 A total of 922 counts of indictment were laid as a result of this IMET criminal investigation.

 This investigation was a strategic priority intended not only to establish the alleged wrongdoings, but also to prove the criminal intent of the perpetrators.
 It was launched on the basis of a search of Norbourgs business premises carried out on August 25, 2005.
 The search led to the seizure and analysis of approximately 1,500 boxes containing more than one million miscellaneous documents and millions of computer files.
-The criminal investigation focussed on the analysis of 125 questionable transactions from which the IMET identified 112 alleged misappropriations of funds recorded between 2002 and 2005.
+The criminal investigation focused on the analysis of 137 illegal withdrawals between 2002 and 2005.

-The evidence gathered as part of the IMET investigation also demonstrated that the accused developed and implemented a system by which documents were allegedly forged and used to conceal evidence of misappropriation of funds and the origin of those funds, enabling Vincent Lacroix to make a number of personal and corporate acquisitions.